UU-UNO Program Areas

-Climate Change Initiative is to build the Unitarian Universalist (UU) climate change movement through education and advocacy and to collaborate with other climate change voices at the United Nations in order to promote a world with mitigated climate change that will be viable for us and for future generations.
+As part of Commit2Respond, the goal of the Climate Justice Initiative is to build the Unitarian Universalist (UU) climate change movement through education and advocacy and to collaborate with other climate change voices at the United Nations in order to promote a world with mitigated climate change that will be viable for us and for future generations.

-- Learn more about our Climate Change initiative.
+- Learn more about our Climate Justice Initiative and Commit2Respond.

 - Blogs, news articles, videos, and other resources are available on the Climate Change Task Force website.

 Every Child is Our Child project provides school supplies and healthcare cards to children made vulnerable by HIV/AIDs in Ghana.
 The ECOC program directly contributes to the initiative towards the achievement of the Millennium Development Goals (MDGs), including achieving universal primary education, promoting gender equality, and combating HIV/AIDS, that were established by world leaders in 2000.

 LGBTQ/SOGI Human Rights

 A global initiative for lesbian, gay, bisexual, transgender, and queer/ sexual orientation and gender identity (LGBTQ/SOGI) Human Rights focuses on promoting UU values of equality for all people at the UN.
 The UU-UNO works to garner support among the Non-Governmental Organization (NGO) community, especially the faith-based community, to end criminal sanctions based on sexual orientation and gender identity in the world.

 - Learn more about the LGBTQ/SOGI Human Rights Program.